riyanshikedia10/project_orbit/README.md

 Automating Private-Equity (PE) Intelligence for the Forbes AI 50

+In the first version of the project, we have built two pipelines from scraped sources of the 50 Forbes AI Websites -- Structured Payloads and Unstructured RAG Data Pipelines.
+In this version (V2), we have expanded dashbaord generation through Airflow Based Task Orchestration and Agentic AI Handling to Verify and primarily conduct **due-diligence** on the generated dashboards.

 **Project ORBIT** is a comprehensive, cloud-hosted system that automates private-equity intelligence gathering and analysis for the Forbes AI 50 startups.
 The platform has evolved from a static ETL pipeline (Assignment 4) to an **agentic, reasoning-based system** (Assignment 5) that:

 - **Orchestrates due-diligence workflows** through supervisory LLM agents